Provost (military police): France

 The Gendarmerie Nationale acts as both the provost military police and one of the two national police forces of France.
 The Gendarmerie Maritime polices the Navy (and also acts as a coast guard and water police force) and the Gendarmerie de l'Air polices the Air Force; both are branches of the Gendarmerie Nationale.

 La prévôté, or gendarmerie prévôtale, is a Gendarmerie Nationale unit based out of France during war operations or when large units of the French armed forces are stationed overseas.

 Germany

 The Feldjäger are the current military police of the German Bundeswehr.
 The term Feldjäger ("field rifleman" or "field hunter") has a long tradition and dates back to the mid-17th century.
 As the current German constitution explicitly forbids the employment of troops on German territory (except for technical assistance as part of disaster relief), Feldjäger jurisdiction applies only to military facilities and military personnel.
 Their motto is Suum Cuique, ("to each his own"), the motto of the Prussian Order of the Black Eagle.

-During World War II, Nazi Germany had numerous military police units.
-The primary units were the Feldgendarmerie, which comprised members of the Gendarmerie.
-Other units included the Army Patrol Service (Heeresstreifendienst), the Train Station Guards (Bahnhofwache), and the Feldjägerkorps.
+During World War II, Nazi Germany had numerous military police units of the Wehrmacht.
+The primary units were the Feldgendarmerie, Geheime Feldpolizei and the Feldjägerkorps.